Maratha reservation update: Lawyers working on quota case in Supreme Court

 He claimed the state would borrow Rs 15,000 crore from the Asian Development Bank for road construction.

-Chavan was speaking to reporters after visiting rain- damaged areas in Aurangabad, Khultabad, Phulambri etc.
+Chavan was speaking to reporters after visiting rain-damaged areas in Aurangabad, Khultabad, Phulambri etc.

 Meanwhile, MP Sambhaji Chhatrapati has said the Maratha community in Maharashtra wants reservation under the Socially and Economically Backward Classes category and not under the Other Backward Classes (OBCs).